lucasrmanhaes/lucasrmanhaes/README.md

-<p align="center">👋 Hello!
+<h1 align="center"> Hello!
 Welcome to my Github profile.

 <p> My name is Lucas and my nickname is "lucasmanhaes"!